Unlock strategic growth in the rapidly evolving biofuels market.

 Advanced biofuels produced from waste biomass, algae, or other non-food sources will be essential to ensure long-term sustainability, but their commercialization is still in early stages.
 As the industry matures, lifecycle assessments (LCAs) are becoming more complex, requiring more robust data and verification practices.

-In the European Union, the Renewable Energy Directives (RED I and II) define blending mandates and emission reduction targets.
+In the European Union, the evolving Renewable Energy Directives (RED) framework, now formalized under RED III, defines ambitious blending mandates and emission reduction targets.
+Building on RED I and II, RED III significantly raises the binding EU-wide renewable energy target, driving accelerated adoption, particularly in the transport sector.
 These frameworks generate credits such as Renewable Identification Numbers (RINs) and LCFS credits, which are essential to project economics.
 However, rising complexity in credit trading, verification, and price discovery continues to challenge participants across the biofuels ecosystem.

 How ADI helps